 Coordinate Your Case With Outside Professionals

 When disputing child custody, your ex-spouse may accuse you of using drugs or harming the kids.
-A lawyer can help in protecting your rights.
-The jury might appoint a Guardian ad Litem to provide an opinion in a custody dispute.
+Our lawyers have ample experience disproving baseless claims and protecting your rights.
+The jury may appoint a Guardian ad Litem to provide an opinion in a particularly contentious custody dispute.

-If your issue requires legal action, you should, without a doubt, retain a White Plain, New York, child custody attorney to guide you through the court system.
+In the event your matter requires legal action, you should, without a doubt, retain our powerful lawyers to guide you through the system.
 The court will ensure that everyone abides by the trial rules, evidence rules, and court regulations.

-A lawyer can provide crucial information to persuade the court to rule in your favor or assist you in obtaining a verdict that partially satisfies your demands.
-Mostly, a lawyer’s testimony in court is supported by facts and focuses explicitly on the issues a judge will consider.
+Our lawyers will provide crucial information in an attempt to persuade the court to rule in your favor/assist in obtaining a verdict that partially satisfies your demands.
+A lawyer’s testimony in court, when supported by facts and focusing completely on the issues a judge will consider, can have the heaviest impact on a favorable verdict.

-You can only modify a custody arrangement in court.
-There are several justifications for switching custody according to the law.
-You must still appear in court even if you agree to the modification.
-Our child custody lawyer in White Plains, New York, can assist you by drafting a precise and compliant petition.
+You will have to appear in court, even if you agree to the modification.
+Our child custody lawyers can assist you be drafting a precise and compliant petition.

 Acquire Custody or Visitation Rights for Grandparents

 A family court visit may be necessary for grandparents who wish to see their grandchildren.
-Suppose you are concerned about the child’s safety or want visitation rights established.
-In that case, child custody lawyers in White Plains may discuss your legal options with you and work to have the court consider your concerns and your family’s needs.
+If you are concerned about the child’s safety or want visitation rights established, our attorneys will discuss your legal options to have the court consider granting custody or visitation rights to other members of the child’s family, such as grandparents.

-Contact a Child Custody Lawyer in White Plains, NY To Help You Take the Next Best Steps!
+Contact Our Child Custody Lawyers to Help You Take the Best Next Steps